bolinfest/opensnoop-native/docs/index.md

 Anyway, back to the problem at hand...

 Things got interesting/frustrating here because my call to `bpf(2)` was failing with `EINVAL`.
-I wasn't sure what I could be doing wrong as the only relevant mention of `EINVAL` in the man page was: “For `BPF_PROG_LOAD`, indicates an attempt to load an invalid program. eBPF programs can be deemed invalid due to unrecognized instructions, the use of reserved fields, jumps out of range, infinite loops or calls of unknown functions.”
+I wasn't sure what I could be doing wrong as the only relevant mention of `EINVAL` in the man page was:

+> For `BPF_PROG_LOAD`, indicates an attempt to load an invalid program. eBPF programs can be deemed invalid due to unrecognized instructions, the use of reserved fields, jumps out of range, infinite loops or calls of unknown functions.

 I tried running my program under `gdb` to make sure all of the values I was passing to `bpf(2)` were what I expected.
 I discovered that the way I calculated the instruction count was incorrect, so I fixed that.
-Again, I looked at `libbpf.c` to see how they implemented `bpf_prog_load()` and I noticed that they [zeroed the bpf_attr before writing to it](https://github.com/iovisor/bcc/blob/89aefcc9a89216da3558b891e0d6cb235b0e07a0/src/cc/libbpf.c), so I added code to do that.
+Again, I looked at `libbpf.c` to see how they implemented `bpf_prog_load()` and I noticed that they [zeroed the bpf_attr before writing to it](https://github.com/iovisor/bcc/blob/89aefcc9a89216da3558b891e0d6cb235b0e07a0/src/cc/libbpf.c), so I added code to do that, too.
 These were issues that had to be fixed, but I was still getting `EINVAL`.

 I tried looking in various places for a more detailed error message.
 I ran `dmesg -T | tail`, but there was nothing there.
-Looking at the `libbpf.c` further, [I discovered I should also check the log_buf I passed into bpf_prog_load()](https://github.com/iovisor/bcc/blob/89aefcc9a89216da3558b891e0d6cb235b0e07a0/src/cc/libbpf.c#L599-L608), as an error message could be printed there, but that also came up empty.
+Looking at `libbpf.c` further, [I discovered I should also check the log_buf I passed into bpf_prog_load()](https://github.com/iovisor/bcc/blob/89aefcc9a89216da3558b891e0d6cb235b0e07a0/src/cc/libbpf.c#L599-L608), as an error message could be printed there, but that also came up empty.

 I was pretty frustrated at this point because my implementation of `bpf_prog_load()` was basically [taken straight from the man page](https://github.com/mkerrisk/man-pages/blob/man-pages-4.15/man2/bpf.2#L724-L742):